 Describe online (telecommunications and in person) and off-line medical direction.

 Describe proper base-station training for EM and EMS physicians.

 PHYSICIAN ROLES IN THE EMS SYSTEM

 Although not explicitly stated in some of the original governmental documents describing the EMS system in the United States, medical direction and physician oversight have always been key components to the development and operation of prehospital emergency care services.
 Although it has been surmised that physician involvement was always assumed, later documents specifically call for medical oversight.
 This function has evolved over time and can be described in terms of four general types of physician involvement.

 Online medical control, also known as direct medical control, refers to consultation between EMS providers and a physician, typically by radio or telephone, to guide care for an individual patient or EMS incident.
 These physicians are usually required to take a base-station course and maintain up-to-date knowledge of the EMS treatment protocols.
 The majority of the physicians providing this type of medical control are not EMS physicians or EMS agency medical directors.
 Typically, they are the emergency physicians on duty in receiving emergency departments (Figure 4-1).
 However, in some cases they may also be assigned this duty exclusively when working a medical control shift in a larger system.
 Another form of online medical control is on-scene medical control.
 This refers to the presence of the physician at the patient's side during EMS care, working directly with EMS providers to deliver care (Figure 4-2).
 These physicians may be referred to as EMS physicians or flight physicians.
-When the on-scene EMS physician is also the medical director, this allows for four components: (1) provision of orders and direction of care, (2) evaluation of provider performance, (3) provision of postincident education, and (4) evaluation of ...
+When the on-scene EMS physician is also the medical director, this allows for four components: (1) provision of orders and direction of care, (2) evaluation of provider performance, (3) provision of postincident education, ...